-In the often fast-paced world of therapy, ensuring continuing of care can be challenging due to caseload fluctuations, patient scheduling difficulties, travel considerations, etc. All practicing SLPs should be mindful of continuity of care and follow practices/procedures to enhance this in their respective work setting.
-When working with MSSLP students, it is important to model and teach these continuity of care efforts and strategies, such as: have students follow up office visits with phone calls to check patients'/clients' progress; when possible, schedule patients/clients the student has evaluated, who need therapy, on days when the student will be back at your facility.
+In the often fast-paced world of therapy, ensuring continuing of are can be challenging due to caseload fluctuations, patient scheduling difficulties, travel considerations, etc. All practicing SLPs should be mindful of continuing of care and follow practices/procedures to enhance this in their respective work setting.
+When working with MSSLP students, it is important to model and teach these continuity of care efforts and strategies.
+MSSLP students should take advantage of opportunities to enhance continuity of care, such as: have students follow up office visits with phone calls to check patients'/clients' progress; when possible, schedule patients/clients the student has evaluated, who need therapy, on days when the student will be back at your facility.
 In this way, the student experiences the continuity of care with at least a few patients/clients over the course of a term.